 Pan Baltic Scope was a collaboration between 12 planning authorities and organisations around the Baltic Sea in 2018 and 2019.
-We worked towards bringing better maritime spatial plans for the Baltic Sea Region.
+We brought better maritime spatial plans for the Baltic Sea Region.

 The project was led by SwAM together with the responsible authorities from EU countries around the Baltic Sea.
 Further partners were HELCOM, VASAB, Syke and Nordregio